josecarlosmoura/Course-of-C-/README.md

 # Course-of-C-
-Projects from the course of C# Avanced - Start 11272018.
+Projects from the course of C# avanced - Start 11272018.